 Learning content technology has stalled since the establishment of SCORM (Shareable Content Object Reference Model) standard in 2000 and the final update in 2009.

 While Experience API (xAPI) was established between 2010 and 2013, it is not a content technology but focuses on recording the context in which learning experiences take place in various software platforms.

 Kydon started developing its learning content technology in 2017 for template-based content development.
-Focused on layman users, our aim is to move beyond SCORM-based authoring capabilities that only professionals can use.
+Focused on layman users, we aim to move beyond SCORM-based authoring capabilities that only professionals can use.

-The aim of the tool is to enable greater proliferation and “speed to market” in content creation.
+The tool aims to enable more significant proliferation and “speed to market” in content creation.

 In the world of Big Data, Kydon develops learning analytics capabilities where we design technology database strategies to collect, analyze, and report user learning behavioral data to enhance learning design.

 Going beyond data mining, Kydon is working on leveraging Learning Records Store (LRS) technology that serves as a repository for learning records from connected systems beyond learning platforms alone.

 We will also be introducing learning analytics to administrators and learners so that each user can make independent decisions to optimize their learning and make early intervention decisions.

 Our platforms will analyze course or content learning and collaborative interactions and engagements.